yuhang2685/LeetCode-NoteBook-Python3/README.md

 # LeetCode-CookBook-Python

 ## Goal
 More than a bunch of problem solutions, the cookbook aims at helping you become an expert at Data structures and Algorithms.
 At the end,
-you not only have solved a lot of problems, but also have a crystal understanding of them.
+you have not only solved a lot of problems, but also had a crystal understanding of them.
-That is, solving a problem is just a daily action of you.
+That is, solving a problem becomes a daily action of you.

 Therefore,
 LeetCode problems are no more individual problems, but a repository of problems with connections of similarity and variance.
-Furthermore,
-you should not solve the problem one by one staring from problem #1.
+You should not solve the problem one by one staring from problem #1.
-You have to spend extra time for making connections between the problems, categorizing problems into different groups, and design a common working strategy for each group.
+Instead, you have to spend extra time on making connections between the problems, categorizing problems into different groups, and designing a common working strategy for each group.

 Although it will be slower at the beginning, but it will be much faster at the end with gaining you additional higher level abilities.
-There will be strategies and tips for managing your time wisely through the journey.
+There will be strategies and tips available for managing your time wisely through the journey.

 ## Map
 Sub-folders in groups "Analysis-Solutions", "Algorithms" and "Data-structures" are "nodes".
 It helps you to organize your knowledge.
 With time passing, you should have a virtual map for those nodes and connections in your brain.
-That is,
-LeetCode problems are no more a linearly ordered sequence, but a graph.
+That is, LeetCode problems are no more a linearly ordered sequence, but a graph of nodes with connections.

 ## Schedule
 One month on "Easy-Medium" questions: